Are you worried what others will think if they find out your past isn’t blemish free? Do you go to great lengths to keep it a secret?

 It isn’t good to be alone.

 God didn’t create us to be alone (see Gen. 2:28).
 He may allow seasons of loneliness in our lives for various reasons, but he never meant for us to purposefully live that way (Read more about it here).
 God wants us to live in community with each other.
 Ecclesiastes 4:9-12 says, “two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
-In short, we are better together.
+We are better and stronger together.

 Be a risk taker.